dhutapratama/docs/mocking.md

 <a name="event-fake"></a>
 ## Event Fake

-When testing code that dispatches events, you may wish to instruct Laravel to not actually execute the event's listeners.
+When testing code that dispatches events, you may wish to instruct Lets to not actually execute the event's listeners.
 Using the `Event` facade's `fake` method, you may prevent listeners from executing, execute the code under test, and then assert which events were dispatched by your application using the `assertDispatched`, `assertNotDispatched`, and `assertNothingDispatched` methods:

     <?php